winchjr/FlightScraper/README.md

 # HowBusyIsVegas
 # Purpose
-To combine at least 3 public data sources to automatically predict how busy Vegas will be on any given day.
+To combine public data sources to automatically predict how busy Vegas will be on any given day.

 # Inputs
 * Total incoming flights from Mccarran Airport
-* Average hotel price for key hotels on the Strip
 * Traffic data for Las Vegas Blvd provided from Google Traffic API

 # Outputs